wh33les/us-election-forecast-2024/readme.md

 python main.py
 ```

 Optional attributes are `--date`, which gives the forecast for a single date, and `--start` and `--end` for a range of dates.
-Date format is flexible (e.g., 10-23, Oct 23, etc.).
+Date format is flexible (10-23, Oct 23, etc.).
+The default is to forecast all dates from Oct 23 to Nov 5.

 ## Visualizations

 The system generates two types of visualizations:

-- **Daily Forecast Plots**: Shows polling averages, model predictions, and baseline comparisons.
+- **Daily forecast plots**: Shows polling averages, model predictions, and baseline comparisons (`outputs/forecast_images`).
-- **Historical Performance**: Tracks how predictions evolved over the final two weeks.
+- **Historical performance**: Tracks how predictions evolved over the final two weeks (`outputs/previous_forecasts`).

+## Skills Demonstrated
+This project showcases key machine learning engineering competencies:

+- Advanced statistical modeling: Implementation of sophisticated time series forecasting techniques.
+- Data pipeline engineering: End-to-end ML pipeline from data collection to web deployment.
+- Model validation: Rigorous statistical methodology with proper cross-validation techniques.
+- Production code architecture: Modular, maintainable design with proper configuration management (`src/`).
+- Data visualization: Professional-quality plots optimized for stakeholder communication.
+= Real-world application: Solving complex prediction problems with measurable business impact.

 ## Future Enhancements